 The Wolfson Foundation is one of our longest-standing supporters, having been a part of our work since 1989.
 Since 2002, the Wolfson Foundation has funded a programme of UK education bursaries for hospice and care home care professionals.
 Hospice care has evolved over this time and so its workforce has had to adapt and learn new skills and roles – supported by the Wolfson Foundation’s investment in workforce development.

 The CSIS Charity Fund

-The Civil Service Insurance Society (CSIS) Charity Fund has funded a local hospice grant programme with us since 2011.
-Every project funded has at its core a commitment to benefiting former, serving or retired civil and public servants or their families.
+The Civil Service Insurance Society (CSIS) Charity Fund has funded a local hospice grant programme through Hospice UK since 2011.
+Every project funded has, at its core, a commitment to benefiting former, serving or retired civil and public servants and their families.

 Our partnership with CSIS has supported hospices to make vital improvements to their physical environment and equipment – enhancing the quality of care for patients, their families and carers – without diverting crucial core hospice funds away from delivering care.